menpo/conda-recipes/README.md

     >> python build.py --help

 Follow the instructions to build the packages.
 This assume that you either have conda installed in the global environment or have switched to the required environment beforehand.
+For example to build all the packages for a new release, and upload them:

+    >> python build.py all --upload

 Building in a Virtual Machine
 -----------------------------